Debt Ratios for Residential Financing

 - Gross monthly income of $2,700 x .29 = $783 can be applied to housing

 - Gross monthly income of $2,700 x .41 = $1,107 can be applied to recurring debt plus housing expenses

-If you'd like to run your own numbers, feel free to use our Mortgage Loan Pre-Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, feel free to use our very useful Mortgage Qualification Calculator.

-Remember these are only guidelines.
-We will be thrilled to go over pre-qualification to determine how much you can afford.
+Remember these are just guidelines.
+We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage loan you can afford.

 Greystone Loans, Inc. can answer questions about these ratios and many others.
 Call us: 9094671090.